 Notice, journalism is only one aspect of the definition of ‘press.’
 Now, in our founders’ time, this was not the definition they used.
 Thomas Paine, the man who wrote “Common Sense” and several other pamphlets responsible for helping to launch the American Revolution, was not a journalist: he was a pamphleteer, a commentator, and opinion man.
 In other words, he was the equivalent of a Revolutionary-age blogger.
 This is what our founder’s meant when they said Congress has no authority over the press.

 But there’s more.
 Notice these words in the 1st Amendment:

 “…or abridging the freedom of speech,…”

-Under this new law, only the people our government declares to be journalists will be afforded protections.
-Anyone outside the government definition will be subject to differential treatment under the law – another violation of the Constitution (this time, the 14th Amendment).
+Under this new law, only the people our government decides it will recognize as journalists will be afforded their Constitutional protections.
+Anyone outside the government definition of journalist will be subject to differential treatment under the law – another violation of the Constitution (this time, the 14th Amendment).
 By any objective standard, this is a clear act of subversion: it is the deceitful dismantling of our 1st Amendment protections.
 Simply stated, this is an act of tyranny.

 Before leaving this subject, let’s remind ourselves that this is how slavery was justified and the Holocaust, too: by re-defining who is and who is not human.
 If they can do that to human beings simply by changing the definition of words, then what is to stop them from doing whatever they wish – except opposition from you and I?